infinum/design-handbook/Research/Evaluative research/Unmoderated usability testing.md

 - General appeal of the app to participants
 - Improvement suggestions based either on participants' direct ideas or your analysis of all of the above.

 You can write your report as Pages/Word document or as a presentation document.
-You can find both templates [🔒 in this folder](https://drive.google.com/drive/folders/1GWjGGeO1wGoNCflg0vMxuHP4_6YdA2wU?usp=sharing).
+You can find both templates [in this folder (🔒Internal use)](https://drive.google.com/drive/folders/1GWjGGeO1wGoNCflg0vMxuHP4_6YdA2wU?usp=sharing).
 If you follow the structure of these templates, you won't miss any significant part of the report, such as describing participants.

 You'll be sending this report to the client, so try to write it in a plain language with no UX/UI lingo and lay down what improvement ideas result from the testing.
 That's what clients care about - **how we'll use insights to make their product better**.